SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-24-french-bakery-climate-change.md

 <a href="{{ site.baseurl }}/images/2026-06-24-french-bakery-climate-change-bythenumbers-2.png"><img src="{{ site.baseurl }}/images/2026-06-24-french-bakery-climate-change-bythenumbers-2-thumb.jpg" width="400" height="269" alt="H Ritchie @ By the Numbers: result of a more principled comparison of heat deaths &amp; gun deaths in the US &amp; Europe" title="H Ritchie @ By the Numbers: result of a more principled comparison of heat deaths &amp; gun deaths in the US &amp; Europe" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 One interesting, or at least darkly amusing, comparison I saw was that Europeans are starting to die of heat from climate change at about the same rate Americans are dying of gunfire.
 In words usually attributed to HL Mencken, "Interesting, if true."

-There are a number of issues, but fortunately one has the help of Hannah Ritchie, a senior researcher at Oxford, writing at _By the Numbers_ <sup id="fn4a">[[4]](#fn4)</sup> to help sort it all out for us:
+There were a number of issues, but fortunately one has the help of Hannah Ritchie, a senior researcher at Oxford, writing at _By the Numbers_ <sup id="fn4a">[[4]](#fn4)</sup> to help sort it all out for us:
 - The original measures _excess_ heat deaths over normal in Europe (to capture things like